 Ideal locations have unobstructed views of the whole room and through doors.
 These areas allow litter box users to see and escape threats and animals that could disrupt their business.
 These are also areas where cats cannot be trapped or ambushed.

-3. Choosing quiet areas.
+3. Choosing quiet areas for the litter box.
 Avoid placing boxes in areas that are loud with lots of activity.
 Cats do not relish doing their business in the middle of a well-traversed route.
 Although cats are not into privacy like people are, they do not want to eliminate in high-profile areas either.

 You don’t need to place litter boxes so that they are the focal points of rooms; they can be placed so they are unobtrusive to people while appealing to kitties.
 Good spots can be found by crouching down to cat level and checking out what the cat might see and hear.
 Ideal locations have unobstructed views, are quiet, away from feeding stations, and in areas where cats cannot be cornered.
 Litter box placement can make the difference between a cat who faithfully eliminates in the litter box and a cat who avoids it.